mallahyari/ml_tutorial/neural_networks.md

 ## Training a Neural Network

 We will see how we can train a neural network through an example.
-Let's assume that out neural network architecture looks like the image shown below.
+Let's assume that our neural network architecture looks like the image shown below.

 ![](images/nn_ex_1.jpeg)
-*Fig6.
-A 3-layer neural network with three inputs, two hidden layers of 4 neurons each and one output layer. [[Image Source](http://cs231n.github.io/neural-networks-1/)]*

 We can see that the weights $\mathbf{W}$ and biases $\mathbf{b}$ are the only variables that affect the output $\hat{y}$.
 Therefore, training a neural network essentially means finding the right values for the weights and biases so that they can determine the best predictions.
 In other words, the process of fine-tuning the weights and biases from the input data is called training neural network.